PLEASE NOTE due to strikes trains will not be running on the Derwent Valley line to and from Matlock Bath on Saturday 30 September.

 How much are tickets?

-2023 ticket prices have not yet been decided.
+2023 ticket prices.
 Online tickets purchased through Ticket Source have no added charge when using a debit card.
 You may opt to receive your ticket as a text message for an extra 50p.
+Accompanied under 16s go free, but you must still book a ticket.

 What classes as a concession?